A price at which to exit a position using a stop order (stop loss)

 Any formula specifying a price per share

-ExitStop specifies a "stop" price, implemented as a DAY stop order.
+ExitStop specifies a "stop" price, implemented as a STP DAY order.
 The formula is re-evaluated each day, so it can function as either a static or trailing stop, depending on how it is specified.

 ExitStop is always evaluated using the day prior to exit day as the most recent bar in the formula.